JoshuaColeman/FastestFibonacci/README.md

 Just a playground to see how fast we can make fibonacci calculations.

+There are currently 3 implementations:
+- Recursive
+- Recursive With Caching
+- Iterative

-There is a CoreLib assembly, and a UnitTest assembly currently.
+There is a CoreLib assembly, a UnitTest assembly currently, and a Blazor WebUI project that runs the code clientside using webassembly.

+The Iterative implementation is the most viable so far.

+I reccomend reviewing the unit tests to see the practical limits for values that I complete in this lifetime for the different implementations